What Are DOT Cylinders?

 How To Tell If A Propane Tank Needs To Be Recertified

-Safety is the most important thing when it comes to portable propane tanks and checking your tanks regularly to make sure they are in good shape is the first thing you should be doing.
+Safety is the most important thing with portable propane tanks.
+Checking your tanks regularly to make sure they are in good shape is the first thing you should be doing.

 Manufacturing Date